kWAYTV/xpboost-loader/README.md

 Place everything in a folder with **ONLY** the *template.bat*/*loader.py* and the *skeet loader* (exe)<br /><br />
 Before telling me i try to rat you with the **VAC-Bypass-Loader.exe** head up [here](https://github.com/kWAYTV/xpboost-loader#vac-bypass-loader-isnt-legit)<br /><br />
 Main account doesn't use sandbox neither vac bypass loader.
 Be sure to have steam and sandboxie closed when opening the *.bat* or *.py*.
-# Important for the .py users
-Fill the *config.json* on the .py loader besides it having the auto config feature as it's not fixed yet.
 # Settings (.bat)
 Install SanboxiePlus<br /><br />
 Fill the **template.bat** as follows:<br /><br />